TRI-STATE TOUR CHICAGO CENTURY

 Updates

-- The starting location in Hammond has changed
+- The starting location has changed to Lakefront

 Here for more information.